syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/Overview.md

 ---
 layout: post
-title: About Windows Forms Grid Control | Syncfusion
+title: Overview of Windows Forms Grid Control | Syncfusion
 description: Learn here all about introduction of Syncfusion Windows Forms Grid Control, its elements, and more details.
 platform: windowsforms
 control: GridControl